Universal torsors and values of quadratic polynomials represented by norms: Introduction

 Colliot-Th\'el\`ene conjectured that the Brauer--Manin obstruction to weak approximation is the only one on $X^c$ (see \cite{MR2011747}).
 This conjecture is known in the case where $P(t)$ is constant, thanks to work of Sansuc \cite{MR631309}; if additionally $K/k$ is cyclic, it is known that the Hasse principle (proved by Hasse himself \cite[p.~150]{56.0165.03}) and weak approximation hold.
 Other known cases of Colliot-Th\'el\`ene's conjecture, in some cases leading to a proof of the Hasse principle and weak approximation, include the class of Ch\^atelet surfaces ($[K:k]=2$ and $\deg(P(t)) \le 4$) \cite{MR870307}, \cite{MR876222}, a class of singular cubic hypersurfaces ($[K:k]=3$ and $\deg(P(t)) \le 3$) \cite{MR988101} and the case where $K/k$ is arbitrary and $P(t)$ is split over $k$ with at most two distinct roots \cite{MR1961196}, \cite{MR2053456}, \cite{arXiv:1111.4089}.
-Finally, if one admits Schinzel's hypothesis, then the conjecture is known for $K/k$ cyclic and $P(t)$ arbitrary \cite{MR1603908}.
-See \cite[Introduction]{MR2011747} and \cite[Section~1]{arXiv:1109.0232} for a more detailed discussion of these results and the difficulties of this problem.
+Finally, if one admits Schinzel's hypothesis, then the conjecture is known for $K/k$ cyclic and $P(t)$ arbitrary \cite{MR1285781}, \cite{MR1603908}.
+See for example \cite[Introduction]{MR2011747} and \cite[Section~1]{arXiv:1109.0232} for a more detailed discussion of these results and the difficulties of this problem.

-In a recent preprint, Browning and Heath-Brown proved the conjecture for $k=\QQ$, $[K:\QQ]=4$ and $\deg(P(t))=2$ with $P(t)$ irreducible over $k$ and split over $K$.
-Their main result \cite[Theorem~1]{arXiv:1109.0232} answers a question of Colliot-Th\'el\`ene (see \cite[Section~2]{MR2053456}) in the case $k = \QQ$.
-We give a very short and elementary proof of this result for an arbitrary number field~$k$.
-It is independent of the work of Browning and Heath-Brown and uses the fibration method in a simple and classical case.
+The obvious next challenge is the case where $P(t)$ is an irreducible quadratic polynomial.
+Browning and Heath-Brown recently obtained a positive result in this direction: they proved the Hasse principle and weak approximation for $[K:k]=4$ and $\deg(P(t))=2$ with $P(t)$ irreducible over $k$ and split in $K$, with $k=\QQ$.
+Their main result \cite[Theorem~1]{arXiv:1109.0232} therefore answers a question raised in \cite[Section~2]{MR2053456} positively in the case $k = \QQ$.
+In this paper, we extend their work in several directions, using a variety of different techniques.

+We give a very short proof of this result for an arbitrary number field~$k$.
+It is independent of the work of Browning and Heath-Brown and gives a simple geometric proof of their result.
+More specifically, we show that an open subset of $X$ is a smooth fibration in $3$-dimensional quadrics defined by quadratic forms of full rank over a conic.
+The result follows by applying the theorem of Hasse--Minkowski to the base and to the fiber.

 \begin{theorem} Let $P(t)$ be a quadratic polynomial that is irreducible over a number field $k$ and split in $K$ with $[K:k]=4$.
 Then the Hasse principle and weak approximation hold for the variety $X \subset \AA^5_k$ defined by~(\ref{eq:variety}). \end{theorem}